Brazil 6 4 Germany | 0 ties

 What are the main natural attractions in each destination?

-Brazil boasts vast natural wonders like the Amazon Rainforest, the Pantanal wetlands for wildlife, and the immense Iguazu Falls.
+Brazil has vast natural wonders like the Amazon Rainforest, the Pantanal wetlands for wildlife, and the immense Iguazu Falls.
 Germany offers scenic landscapes such as the Black Forest, the Bavarian Alps for mountains and hiking, and the picturesque Rhine Valley with its castles.

 Can I easily communicate in English in both Brazil and Germany?